Fiona3390/JNRJ/README.md

 # Welcome to My Personal Website

 Hi there!
-I'm 蔡熠飞, a [your profession or title] based in [your location].
-I'm passionate about [your interests] and I'm always eager to learn new things.
+I'm 蔡熠飞, in our team I'm responsible for research and summary.
+I'm passionate about the thing that I interested in and I'm always eager to learn new things.

 ## About Me

-I'm a [brief description of yourself or your work].
-I have a strong interest in [your interests] and I'm always looking for ways to [your goals].
-I'm also a big fan of [your hobbies or passions].
+I'm a introvert person.My MBTI is INFJ.
+I have a strong interest in fasion and I'm always looking for ways to make myself perfect.
+I'm also a big fan of K-POP.

 ## My Skills

 I have a variety of skills that I can bring to the table, including:

-* [List of your skills]
+* [Swimming;Drawing]

 ## My Hobbies